Tips to support coat change in cats: diet, supplements and care

 Inflammation of the gastric mucosa in cats has non-specific symptoms.
 Loss of appetite, changing appetite, salivation or vomiting after eating may be observed.

-If you have already been diagnosed with a disease that is being treated with medication, the vomiting – if it occurs shortly after taking the medication – may also be caused by the medication.
+If you have already been diagnosed with a disease that is being treated with medication, the vomiting - if it occurs shortly after taking the medication - can also be caused by the medication.
 In this case, ask your doctor about an alternative.

 Do not wait too long to visit the vet